 Thank you.
 Our next question comes from Jack Allen with Baird.
 You may proceed.

-Welcome.
-Thank you so much for taking the questions and congrats on the progress.
-I just wanted to ask about the futility analysis as well.
-How should we be thinking about the futility analysis as it relates to the comparison?
-Is it a comparison against the control arm here or is it against some sort of hurdle rate?
-And then on what metrics will you be looking at, you know, to evaluate futility?
-It would be MRD conversion, response rates, or any early survival data.
+Awesome.
+Thank you so much for taking the questions, and congrats on the progress.
+I just wanted to ask about the pituitary analysis as well.
+How should we be thinking about the pituitary analysis as it relates to the comparison?
+Is it a comparison against the control arm here, or is it against some sort of hurdle rate?
+And then on what metrics will you be looking at? you know, to evaluate futility would be MRD conversion, response rates, or any early survival data.
 Thanks so much.

 Yeah, Jack, let me just take this question.
 You know, we get asked, you know, about the futility question.
 There isn't anything unique about the futility analysis that we are doing.
 This is a very standard thing that many, you know, phase three studies, sometimes even phase two studies will be doing.
-What gets looked at in the futility analysis, really the totality of the data, you know, you can look at the safety.
-Obviously, we want the safety to be, you know, tracking close to our expectation based on what we have seen in the Alpha 3 study.
+What gets looked at in the futility analysis is really the totality of the data.
+You know, you can look at the safety.
+Obviously, we want the safety to be, you know, tracking close to our expectation based on what we have seen in the Alpha-3 study.
 And, you know, there is a significant imbalance in the safety, you know, between the observation control arm versus two treatment arms.
-And then the second, you know, one is the, you know, the sort of the signs of efficacy.
-And here we will be relying primarily on the MRD conversion rate.
-So every patient who gets enrolled in Alpha 3 study starts with MRD positive, you know, both the control as you know, two treatment arms using different lympho depletion.
-The expectation is MRD conversion will be heavily, you know, you know, occurring more, you know, skin functioning more in the treatment arm compared to the observation.
-So that will be the, you know, essentially the futility that we will be looking for.
-Then afterwards, you know, once that futility has been crossed, we will be looking at the two treatment arms, two lympho depletion arms to see which one is better.
+And then the second, you know, one is the, you know, sort of the signs of efficacy.
+And here, we will be relying primarily on the MRD conversion rate.
+So, every patient who gets enrolled in Alpha-3 study starts with MRD positive, you know, both the control as well as the, you know, two treatment arms using different lymphodepletion.
+The expectation is MRD conversion will be heavily, you know, occurring more, you know, significantly more in the treatment arm compared to the observation.
+So that will be the, you know, essentially the futility that we'll be looking for.
+Then afterwards, you know, once that futility has been crossed, you know, we'll be looking at the two treatment arms, two lymphodepletion arms to see which one is better.

 Thank you.
 Our next question comes from Byron Amin with Piper Sandler.
 You may proceed.

-Yeah, I think you mentioned, yeah, in terms of the trial split, the site split is 50-50 across the 40 sites that you've activated between community and academic.
+Yeah, I think you mentioned in terms of the trial split, the site split is 50-50 across the 40 sites that you've activated between community and academic.

-I want to understand the patient split similar as well.
+So I want to understand if the patient split is similar as well.

-Yeah, let me pass that question to Zach to provide more details on, you know, in terms of the site distribution across community versus academic centers.
+Yeah, let me pass that question to Zach to provide more details in terms of the site distribution across community versus academic centers.

 Thank you.
 Our next question comes from John Newman with Canaccord Genuity.
 You may proceed.